 See, I had not lived here long enough to learn the language, but Hey!
 I have the press clippings in my portfolio and press releases with my photographic image as the artist, at the unveiling.
 Not fake news, I have proof.

 But these moments, as wonderful as they were, did not hand to me the keys to the city.
 Nope.
-This is why I had to run with the ball- that is, to build on the press and what tiny fame (Three minutes, according to Warhol) I had achieved.
+This is why I had to run with the ball- that is, to build on the press and what tiny fame (Fifteen minutes, according to Warhol) I had achieved.

 I came up with this: